Alex-Mlts/MUX4-to-1/README.md

 Implementing a 4-to-1 MUX as seen in the following circuit, in **VHDL** code *(structual description)*, with the help of a 2-to-4 decoder and the needed AND/OR gates.

 ----
-The project was given as homework for the lesson ***CS:321*** of University of Thessaly - Computer science & telecommunications 🎓.

->**DISCLAIMER: The project might not be 100% correct!**
+>**DISCLAIMER: The project might not be 100% correct!
+The project's correction hasn't been made and therefore parts of the code and the implementation of it might not be correct.**

 ----
 <p align="center">